oracle/weblogic-deploy-tooling/site/update.md

 ## The Update Domain Tool

 The Update Domain Tool uses a model, the archive, and WLST to update the configuration of an existing WebLogic Server domain, and to deploy applications and resources into the domain in either WLST online or offline mode.
-The update tool will add or re-configure elements from the `topology` section of the model, and deploy applications and resources from the `resources` and `appDeployments` sections, as described in the Deploy Applications tool.
+The update tool will add or re-configure elements from the `topology` section of the model, and deploy applications and resources from the `resources` and `appDeployments` sections, as described in the Deploy Applications Tool.

 The Update Domain Tool will only add or update elements in the specified model.
 It will not attempt to remove any missing elements that were present in a previous model.